cryptoteun/awesome-lnbits/README.md

 - [LNPoS](https://github.com/lnbits/lnpos) - Free and open-source bitcoin point-of-sale
 - [LNPoS kit](https://nl.aliexpress.com/item/1005003589706292.html) - bitcoinPOS hardware kit from the official LILYGO store
 - [fossa](https://github.com/lnbits/fossa) - Free and open source ATM
+- [BitcoinTaps PartyTap](https://bitcointaps.com/partytap/) - With this PartyTap, Bitcoin becomes the life of the party as people pay with a Lightning wallet and pour their beer.
+- [BitcoinTaps ProTap](https://bitcointaps.com/protap/) - ProTap service is available for rent, perfect for any event, whether it’s a Bitcoin meetup or any gathering that needs a self-serving tap system.